contactandyc/another-c-library/10_binary_search_trees.md

 }
 ```

 Recursion isn't always a bad thing, but it can make code harder to follow.
-The remaining code in the node_erase method is ...
+The remaining code in the node_erase method is:

 ```c
 node_t *next = node_next(node_to_erase);